BenoitDelec/FadalBazooka.github.io/index.md

 ## Attempting a further step: could we predict an author's nationality based on a quote ?
 #### WARNING: This section contains advanced programming content - read at your own risk.

+Gender equality being an emerging and modern topic, more and more people discuss it, but not all of them are *famous*.
+In our dataset, 30% of speakers are not referenced in Wikidata, so we actually lost 30% of potentially meaningful and interesting data points given we were not able to relate such quotes with the parameters we were interested in.
-As gender equality is an emerging topic, there are more and more people discussing it.
-So not all of them are famous.
-In our dataset, 30% of speakers are not referenced in Wikidata.
-In order not to lose data we decided to add synthetic features by training the classification model.
-We expected to obtain the feature (nationality, age etc) using neural networks approach giving it a quote as input.
+In order not to lose this part of the data, we desire to add synthetic features to these, by training a classification model.
+We expect to obtain such feature variables (nationality, age...) by using a neural network approach, trained with a set of quotes, where these feature labels were obtained from Wikidata, and which could eventually predict these from a further set of input quotes.

-Firstly, we started by simple LSTM + Linear model to predict nationality and age of the quote’s speaker.
-To implement this we used PyTorch framework, wrote classes of dataset, training and model.
-As embedding we used Twitter-roBERTa-base pretrained tokenizer.
-But the model was too simple and we got ~30% by F1 metric.
+Firstly, we started by combining the {LSTM}(https://en.wikipedia.org/wiki/Long_short-term_memory) approach with a simple linear model to predict nationality and age of the quote’s author.
+We implemented it with a {PyTorch}(https://github.com/pytorch/pytorch) framework, specified dataset’s classes, trained, and then extracted the model.
+For embedding, we used the {Twitter-roBERTa-base}( https://pytorch.org/hub/pytorch_fairseq_roberta/) pretrained tokenizer.
+This model seemed too simple compared to real-life parameters, which let to only ~30% {F1}( https://en.wikipedia.org/wiki/F-score) metric (harmonic mean of the precision and recall, that is positive predicted value and sensitivity)...

-So we took a more complex model - GPT2 in order to predict the nationality of the speaker by its quote.
-At the first sight, we got better results ~70% on the validation set.
+Hence, we decided to implement a more complex model: {GPT2}( https://en.wikipedia.org/wiki/GPT-2), in order to predict the nationality of the speaker from its quote.
+At first sight, we got better results: ~70% on the validation set, as can be seen below.

 {% include imbalanced.html %}

-But after checking the confusion matrix we found out that the model returns the most frequent value all the time, so we balanced classes.
+However, after checking the related {confusion matrix}( https://en.wikipedia.org/wiki/Confusion_matrix), we found out that the model simply returns the most frequent value in nearly all cases.
+To counter this effect, we restricted our dataset to a “balanced” one, where all countries were represented by the same number of quotes in the training set, leading to the results below.

 {% include conf.html %}

-Finally we got much worse results which didn’t seem to improve as we saw by the validation loss plot.
+These results being actually worse and not improving, as we see by the validation loss plot below, we deduced this model is not sufficient to solve our concerns.

 {% include balanced.html %}

-Based on the quote it seems impossible to predict a nationality, because of the globalisation process and information spread on the Internet.
-Not many countries are completely isolated and there are always different sources of information, so people’s mindset can’t be defined by their location.
+It finally seems obvious that people’s minds are not only determined by their nationality, and neither is the reciprocal.
+Globalization being a key issue nowadays, which allows worldwide information flow and knowledge share, a single quote related to gender issues cannot be straight attributed to a nationality.